 I don't think you've provided enough information for a lawyer to give an answer with confidence.
 But, a summons in a civil case does not impose criminal penalties.
-However, once the civil court enters an order in the civil case (e.g., a restraining order on not contacting a person), it can be a...Read more »
+However, once the civil court enters an order in the civil case (e.g., a restraining order on not contacting a person), it...Read more »

 The answer is yes, but a court would need to order this to happen.
 A factor that can weigh greatly in the grandparents' favor is if they have been acting as their grandchild's parents prior to seeking custody.

-I would highly recommend you see a family law lawyer to discuss how to proceed....Read more »
+I would highly recommend you see a family law lawyer to discuss how to...Read more »

 The fact that his visa expired does not affect his ability to enter into a legally binding contract or to assert certain rights (for example, under the Fair Labor Standards Act).
 The lease is a contract that he can enter into.